abhinav3254/node-js/7-sept-2022/show-file-list/readme.md

 Topics to be covered

-1. make files in a folder
+1. make files in a folder using command line/terminal
 2. use path module
 3. get file name and print
 4. interview question